JFrog CLI Control Manager

 3. Advanced Comparison and Benchmarking Features

-Power tools highly beneficial for development and DevOps teams:
+The following tools benefit development and DevOps teams:

 • Changelog Comparison (jfcm compare changelog): Compare release notes and changelogs between 2 versions